Getting Started

 U.S. History (Gale)

-Provides a complete overview of our nation’s past that covers the most-studied events, decades, conflicts, wars, political and cultural movements, and people from reference sources, full-text magazines, academic journals, news articles, primary source documents, images, videos, audio files and links to vetted web sites.
+Provides a complete overview of U.S. history covering the most-studied events, decades, conflicts, wars, political and cultural movements, and people.
+Search reference sources, full-text magazines, academic journals, news articles, primary sources, images, videos, audio files, and see links to curated web sites.

 Prospector: Materials from Other Colorado and Wyoming Libraries